Akash-Nayak/hackfest/move2kube/exercise-3-customizations/exercise-3b-starlark-based-transformers/README.md

     return {'pathMappings': pathMappings, 'artifacts': artifacts}
 ```

 The above steps can be replicated in the UI, by uploading the zip of the custom transformer as an input of type `customization`.
-You can get the zip of the source and customization by adding a `-z` to the end of the commands used in step 2 and step 4.
+For convenience we have provided the `customizations.zip` file in this exercise directory.

 For more detailed info see the full tutorial here - https://move2kube.konveyor.io/tutorials/customizing-the-output/custom-annotations